 Introduction to Japanese Life and Culture (5)

 Students learn the various aspects of Japanese traditional and popular culture from a Western perspective.
 Incorporates key features of Japanese culture such as history, film, and art.
 Integrates other popular culture media such as anime and manga.
 RECOMMEND: College-level reading.
 PREREQUISITE: Eligible for ENGL 099.
-Satisfies a humanities requirement.
+Satisfies a humanities/fine arts/English requirement.

 Introduction to Chinese Culture and Life (5)